Yep, you guessed it! It’s Santa Shoebox Project time!

-How Does the Santa Shoebox Project Work
+How Does the Project Work?

-How to Donate a Shoebox
+How to Donate to Santa Shoebox Project

-Bar of soap
+- Bar of soap

-An outfit of clothing
+- An outfit of clothing

 You can get tips and more HERE

 Or decorate it, paint it, decoupage it, anything that makes it unique and festive!